maria901/Parolin/readme.txt

 Changelog:

+What is new in version 13.1.3  build 006389  Sunday 23 jan 2022 07:05 codename Douglas o brabo

+..........
+The package includes v17 research of bw research an lzss .......... compression enhancement

+What is new in version 13.1.2  build 006388  Sunday 23 jan 2022 07:05 codename Lucrecia a santa

 ..........
 Solved the error in the extraction of GNU tar .......... files where the timestamp had errors, this occur